 Indoors got you down?
 Take heart: Tahoe is one of the best destinations in the world to play, eat, and even stay al fresco.
 Year-round outdoor activities abound South Lake Tahoe, offering countless things to do with or without kids.

-Athletes thrive on the slopes of this alpine destination, downhill skiing in winter and mountain biking in summer.
+Athletes thrive on the slopes of this alpine destination, downhill skiing in winter and mountain biking during summer vacation.
 More moderate movers can find plenty to do too, with abundant walking, hiking, and leisure cycling trails.
-And sedate sun worshippers also have options, from beach time and boating to mini-golf and brewery patios.
+And sedate sun worshippers also have options, from family beach vacations and boating opportunities to mini-golf and brewery patios.